sarahkaspar/Multiple-Testing-tutorial-project/episodes/Types-of-errors.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

 - What are false positives and false negatives and how do they manifest in a confusion matrix?
 - What are some of real examples where false positives and false negatives have different implications and consequences?
+- What are type I error rates?
 ::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::: objectives

 - Understand the concept of false positives and false negatives and how they are represented in a confusion matrix
-- Analyse and discuss scnarios where false positives and false negatives pose distinct challenges and implications
+- Analyse and discuss scenarios where false positives and false negatives pose distinct challenges and implications
 - Highlight situations where minimizing each type of error is crucial
 :::::::::::::::::::::::::::::::::::::::::::

 # Types of errors

-In hypothesis testing, the evaluation of statistical significance involves making decisions based on sample data.
+In hypothesis testing, the evaluation of statistical significance involves making decisions based on sampled data.
 However, these decisions are not without errors.
 In this tutorial, we will explore the concept of errors in hypothesis testing (Type I and Type II errors), and their implications.

 ## Type I Error

-Type I error occurs when we reject a null hypothesis that is actually true.
+A type I error occurs when we reject a null hypothesis that is actually true.
 For example, in our previous example where we conducted many similar experiments, we experienced type I error by concluding that exposure to air pollution has an effect on disease prevalence (rejecting the null hypothesis) when it actually has no effect.
 Type I errors represent false positives and can lead to incorrect conclusions, potentially resulting in wasted resources or misguided decisions.

 ## Type II Error

-Type II error occurs when we fail to reject a null hypothesis that is actually false.
+A type II error occurs when we fail to reject a null hypothesis that is actually false.
 For example, when we fail to conclude that exposure to air pollution has an effect on disease prevalence (failing to reject the null hypothesis) when it actually has a positive effect.
 Type II errors represent false negatives and can result in missed opportunities or overlooking significant effects.

-One common way when this error occurs in the context of hypothesis testing, is when a method with low __statistical power__ is chosen (if the sample size is small or the effect size (difference in disease prevalence) is small).
+Type II errors often occur when in settings with low __statistical power__ is chosen.
 Statistical power refers to the probability of correctly rejecting the null hypothesis when it is indeed false.
 In simpler terms, it measures the likelihood of detecting a true effect or difference if it exists.
-A test with high power is more likely to detect a real effect, while a test with low power is more likely to miss detecting a real effect, leading to a Type II error (false negative).
+Low power can be due to properties of the sample, such as insufficient number of data points, or high variance.
+But there are also tests that are better at detecting an effect than others in certain settings.

 ## Confusion Matrix